Everything you need to know to plan for a campervan road trip

 It’s a good idea to pack wet wipes to freshen up when you can’t shower.

 What about your laundry?
 You’ll find washing machines and dryers in hostels and some campsites.
-Coin laundry services are still common enough in large cities, especially close to bus or train stations and in ethnic neighbourhoods.
+Coin laundry services are still common enough in large cities, especially close to bus or train stations.

 If you don’t have much to wash, do it in the shower!

-And when you’re really into the wild, you can always do the laundry in the river or lake using biodegradable soap or detergent.
+And when you’re really in the wild, you can always do your laundry in the river or lake using biodegradable soap or detergent.
 Rinse your clothes with your own clean water after.

 0 comments